Updated: May 2020

 What is personal data?

 The GDPR (General Data Protection Regulation, regulation (EU) 2016/679) defines personal data as “any information relating to an identified or identifiable natural person”.
 The natural person, such as yourself, is referred to as a “data subject” and you may be identified (or are identifiable) via information like your name, your personal identification number, but also via e.g. an IP-address, genetic data etc.

 “Sensitive personal data” are by their nature, particularly sensitive for you.
 It requires specific protection to avoid significant risks to your fundamental rights and freedoms.
 This includes, among other things, personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs.

 Data protection law.

-The GDPR describes how organizations, such as Scrive, must “process” (collect, handle and store) personal data.
+The GDPR describes how organisations, such as Scrive, must “process” (collect, handle and store) personal data.
 Rules on data protection apply regardless of whether personal data is stored electronically, on paper or on other materials.
-Organizations that process your personal data are obliged to do that in accordance with strict regulations.
+Organisations that process your personal data are obliged to do that in accordance with strict regulations.
 Similar regulations have been in force even prior the GDPR, but now the law, and the serious economic consequences of not adhering to the law, are the same for the whole of the EU.
 An organization that determines the purposes of the processing is called “controller“, whereas an organization that the controller has engaged to assist in the processing is called a “processor”.

 Processing in Scrive eSign